danielpiron/Resume/README.md

    development, testing and maintenance of PalmOS based technologies.
  * Performed minor HTML corrections to company web page and building workstations.

+## Professional Awards
+ * Citi Gratitude Gold Award "Works as a Partner" (July 2020)
+ * Citi Gratitude Copper Award "Works as a Partner" (February 2020)
+ * Citigroup Award for Excellence in Performance (2006)

 ## Additional Skills
  * Excellent interpersonal and communication skills.